uncle1bo/uncle1boStatic/prod/docs/README.en.md

 To add a new language:

-1. Create a new directory in `locales/` with the language code
+1. Create a new directory with the language code in `locales/`
 2. Copy the JSON files from an existing language directory
 3. Translate the values in the JSON files

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit pull requests.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Acknowledgements

 - Bootstrap for the responsive framework
-- Cloudflare Pages for hosting
+- Cloudflare Pages for hosting services